ioccc-src/winner/tmp/things-todo.md

 script do in fact have one.
 Also verify (mostly in earlier years) consistency in the way it is displayed and interactivity.
 The later years are probably done better.

-- Make it so that in the case of main versions failing to compile if there is an alt version have it compile it (as the main binary) instead.
-See
-<https://github.com/ioccc-src/temp-test-ioccc/pull/1793> for the example of what
-I did with 1985/sicherman.